isaaxite/deploy-posts-to-github-issue/MANUAL.md

 ### No param

-Isubo will show show a list that contain all markdown files at `source_dir` when you does not input.
+Isubo will show a list that contain all markdown files at `source_dir` when you does not input.

 ![](./assets/select_posts.gif)